ibuetler/p3s-log-aggregation/Tutorial.md

 Hint: If you need help to know which string manipulating functions python provides you could use this link: http://python-ds.com/python-3-string-methods.
 You will need this funtions to delete the leading + from the ID and delete the line with the leading -.

-Now use this knowledge to create a new optimized Forensic Logfile.
+Now use this knowledge to create a new optimized Forensic Logfile with the format of stated above.

 ### Step 2: Merging Files